Aura Parental Controls Review 2024: Are They Worth It?

 I’m confident in saying that Aura offers good overall parental controls.
 You get a decent set of core security features, like reliable web and app filtering and good screen time management tools.

-That said, there are a few notable drawbacks that might stop Aura from being a great pick for everyone — most of its parental control features only work on mobile, and it’s very light on extras compared to the top parental control apps.
+That said, there are a few notable drawbacks that might stop Aura from being a great pick for everyone — most of its parental control features only work on mobile, (though you can manage your kid’s device through the Aura website), and it’s very light on extras compared to the top parental control apps.
 I particularly don’t like that it doesn’t have location tracking, which is a pretty standard feature on most parental control apps.

 But the biggest drawback, in my opinion, is that your kid can simply uninstall the app.
 They can get around the parental controls until you re-link their device.
 You’ll be alerted as soon as they delete the app, but you may not be able to prevent them from getting on the blocked website they want to access fast enough.

-It’s also pricier than most parental controls, though it’s worth noting you get a lot more than parental controls where you buy a subscription, including identity theft protection and online security features like a VPN and password manager.
+It’s also pricier than most parental controls, though it’s worth noting you get a lot more than parental controls, including identity theft protection and an antivirus.
+It’s not the best value for your dollar in my opinion.
+Options like Norton are cheaper and come packed with more features, like YouTube video monitoring, cloud storage, and more extensive dark web scanning.

 Save 60% on Aura Parental Controls Family!